icapurro/elgatokey/README.md

 * A `[cam]` string is present in the log line, the lights should be **ON**
 * A `[cam]` is not  present in the log line, the lighs should be **OFF**

-## Turning the Engato Key Light Air On and Off
+## Turning the Elgato Key Light Air On and Off

 `curl --location --request PUT 'http://<light IP address>:9123/elgato/lights' --header 'Content-Type: application/json' --data-raw '{"lights":[{"brightness":40,"temperature":162,"on":1}],"numberOfLights":1}'`